buddydev/mediapress/readme.txt

  * WordPress Sitewide Photo Gallery, Video Gallery, Audio Gallery, Document Gallery
  * Front End Gallery Creation and upload
  * Most awesome Gallery creation & Management via Dashboard(try and you will love it)
- * Flexible Privacy for Media
+ * Flexible Privacy for photo, video, audio and other media types
- * Easily extensible Views (Gallery views, Media views)
+ * Easily extensible Gallery/Media Views
  * If you are a theme designer, you can rewrite whole layout using your own templates
  * Extensive admin options
  * We will improve it a lot more for WordPress in future